NicIMPACT/impact-model-projects/scenarios/SSP2_GFDL_DTOL_GN.md

 title: SSP2_GFDL_DTOL_GN
 ---

-In this scenario, a groundnut variety with drought tolerant traits is adopted throughout the target countries of adoption.
+In this scenario, a groundnut variety with drought tolerant traits is adopted throughout the target countries of adoption (Burkina Faso, Ghana, India, Malawi, Mali, Myanmar, Niger, Nigeria, Uganda, United Republic of Tanzania, Viet Nam).
 Effects are simulated under the GFDL climate change scenario.